kjappelbaum/awesome-chemistry-datasets/README.md

 - [Guide to PHARMACOLOGY](https://www.guidetopharmacology.org/): is an expert-curated resource of ligand-activity-target relationships.
 It includes activity data even for data with unknown bioactivity value (under CC BY-SA 4.0).

+- [Drug Indications Database(DID)](https://doi.org/10.1186/s13326-016-0110-0): is a data of structured drug-indication relations.
+It is intended to facilitate building practical, comprehensive, integrated drug ontologies.

 ## reactions

 - [ustop](https://figshare.com/articles/dataset/Chemical_reactions_from_US_patents_1976-Sep2016_/5104873): Reactions extracted by text-mining from United States patents published between 1976 and September 2016.